Expat Financial Advice

 If you want general free advice we always recommend starting with the Money Advice Service.
 In fact, we often refer back to them on this site.

-In short, it’s a free UK government backed website full of information on everything finance related.
+It’s a free UK government backed website full of information on everything finance related.
 The information isn’t specifically aimed at expatriates but there is a lot on there that is relevant.

 And if you can’t find what you are looking there, Money Helper is a reasonable alternative which again is backed by the UK government

-Do you need a personal advisor?
+Do you need a professional advisor?

 That said we are fully aware that the DIY approach isn’t for everyone.